CI / CD Integration

 Modes of Analysis

-Anchore support two primary modes of operation for image analysis in CI pipelines: Distributed Analysis or Centralised Analysis.
+Anchore Enterprise supports two primary modes of operation for image analysis in CI pipelines: Distributed Analysis or Centralized Analysis.
 Both modes work with any CI/CD system as long as the AnchoreCTL binary can be installed and run, or you can access the Enterprise APIs directly.

 In distributed analysis, SBOM generation happens locally on the runner and is then sent to Anchore Enterprise for evaluation.